 A limited number of grants are available to cover all or part of the conference participation fee, with awards made on the basis of merit and need.

-- personal and, if married, household income
+- Personal and, if married, household income

-- any academic stipends, fellowships, or teaching assistantships you currently receive
+- Any academic stipends, fellowships, or teaching assistantships you currently receive

-- information on any financial responsibilities you may have, such as childcare or tuition
+- Information on any financial responsibilities you may have, such as childcare or tuition

-- anticipated travel costs to the conference
+- Anticipated travel costs to the conference

-- any other factors (such as health) which affect your ability to pay the conference fee
+- Any other factors (such as health) which affect your ability to pay the conference fee

 Applicants should not state which level of funding they seek or specify a named scholarship, as awards and amounts are made wholly at the discretion of the fiction and poetry staff.
 Awards will be announced by May 1, and recipients will have until May 15 to secure their spot and pay any fees due.

 Those seeking financial assistance should also consider applying for a WC&C Scholarship from the Association of Writers & Writing Programs, which offers two awards of $500 apiece.
 The deadline for the AWP scholarship is March 31.